partigabor/spice/content/book/spices/dill.md

 ---
 title: Dill
 author: Gábor Parti
-date: 2022-12-18
+date: 2022-12-22
-description: The seeds and leaves of a Mediterranean herb used to flavour food in European cuisine..
+description: The seeds and leaves of a Mediterranean herb used to flavour food in European cuisine.
 weight: 1
 # bookCollapseSection: true
 # bookComments: true